Trekking guide from Inawashiro Tozanguchi (Trailhead) to Mt. Bandaisan

 <By taxi>About 8,000 yen (26.5km) from JR Bandai station, about 4,500 yen (15km) from JR Bandaimachi station

-50 cars, be careful when crowded
+50 cars, be careful when crowded.

 • Part of Numanodaira

-• Shibutani Tozanguchi trailhead (Numanodaira from Bandai x 2)
+• Shibutani Tozanguchi trailhead (Numanodaira from Bandai)

-About 3.5 hours (without lift travel)
+About 3.5 hours (without using lift)

-About 1 hour 40 mins (with lift travel)
+About 1 hour 40 mins (using lift)

-About 2.5 hours (without lift travel)
+About 2.5 hours (without using lift)

 Urabandai Tozanguchi trailhead (via Nakanoyu) About 3 hours 50 mins About 3 hours